-- le/before, file/{file-name}/before These hooks are executed in that order just before the file is loaded for reading.
-The code of the first hook is used with every file, while the second is executed only for the file with matching (file-name) allowing you to specify code that only applies to one file. - file/(file-name)/after, file/after These hooks are after the file with name (file-name) has been fully consumed.
+file/.../after file/before, file/\langle file-name \rangle before These hooks are executed in that order just before the file is loaded for reading.
+The code of the first hook is used with every file, while the second is executed only for the file with matching (file-name) allowing you to specify code that only applies to one file.

+file/\(\file-name\)/after, file/after These hooks are executed after the file with name (file-name) has been fully consumed.
 The order is swapped (the specific one comes first) so that the /before and /after hooks nest properly, which is important if any of them involve grouping (e.g., contain environments, for example).
 Furthermore both hooks are reversed hooks to support correct nesting of different packages adding code to both /before and /after hooks.

-So the overall sequence of hook processing for any file read through the user interface commands of ${\rm IAT}{\rm E} \!
-X$ is:
+So the overall sequence of hook processing for any file read through the user interface commands of LATEX is:

 '''

 \UseHook{file/before}

-\UseHook{file/\dile name\before}

-\dile contents\

-\UseHook{file/\dile name\after}
+\UseHook{file/\langle file name \rangle / before}

+⟨file contents⟩

+\UseHook{file/\langle file name \rangle/after}

 \UseHook{file/after}

 '''

-The file hooks only refer to the file by its name and extension, so the $\langle file name \rangle$ should be the file name as it is on the filesystem with extension (if any) and without paths.
-Different from \input and similar commands, the .tex extension is not assumed in hook $\langle file name \rangle$, so .tex files must be specified with their extension to be recognized.
+The file hooks only refer to the file by its name and extension, so the (file name) should be the file name as it is on the filesystem with extension (if any) and without paths.
+Different from \input and similar commands, the .tex extension is not assumed in hook (file name), so .tex files must be specified with their extension to be recognized.
 Files within subfolders should also be addressed by their name and extension only.

 Extensionless files also work, and should then be given without extension.
-Note however that T_EX prioritizes .tex files, so if two files foo and foo.tex exist in the search path, only the latter will be seen.
+Note however that TFX prioritizes .tex files, so if two files foo and foo.tex exist in the search path, only the latter will be seen.

-When a file is input, the $\langle file name \rangle$ is available in \CurrentFile, which is then used when accessing the file/ $\langle file name \rangle$ /before and file/ $\langle file name \rangle$ /after.
+When a file is input, the \( \forall ile name \) is available in \( \text{CurrentFile}, \) which is then used when accessing the file/ $\langle$ file name $\rangle$ /before and file/ $\langle$ file name $\rangle$ /after.

-- \CurrentFile The name of the file about to be read (or just finished) is available to the hooks through its extension, i.e., how it appears on your hard drive, but without any specified path to it.
-For example, \input{sample} and \input{app/sample.tex} would both have if needed.
-The paths returned in \CurrentFilePath are only user paths, given through
+\CurrentFile The name of the file about to be read (or just finished) is available to the hooks through \CurrentFile (there is no expl3 name for it for now).
+The file is always provided with its extension, i.e., how it appears on your hard drive, but without any specified path to it.
+For example, \input{sample} and \input{app/sample.tex} would both have \CurrentFile being sample.tex.

-\CurrentFile (there is no expl3 name for it for now).
-The file is always provided with the path in the \input command or equivalent.
-Files located by kpsewhich get the path added internally by the TEX implementation, so at the macro level it looks as if the file were in the current folder, so the path in \CurrentFilePath is empty in these cases
+\CurrentFilePath The path to the current file (complement to \CurrentFile) is available in \CurrentFilePath if needed.
+The paths returned in \CurrentFilePath are only user paths, given through \input@path (or expl3's equivalent \l\file\search\path\seq) or by directly typing in the path in the \input command or equivalent.
+Files located by kpsewhich get the path added internally by the TFX implementation, so at the macro level it looks as if the file were in the current folder, so the path in \CurrentFilePath is empty in these cases (package and class files, mostly).